Rahwik/Python_Course/README.md

 # Python_Course
-learened myself an dgiving to all
+learned myself and giving to all